sergioKmoralesV/blockchain-light-twitter/README.md

 ## Configurations and commands to run the client locally and host the server on alchemy
 ### Server part:
-1. To define your alchemy app address that will be hosting the server, modify the [.env.example](.env.example) file.
+1. To define your alchemy app address that will be hosting the server, create a .env file from [.env.example](/.env.example).
 2. Command line: npm deploy

 ### Client part:
-1. Command line: npm run
+1. Command line: npm start
 2. Connect to [http://localhost:3000](http://localhost:3000)